WHS-ASAP/ASAP/README.md

 ASAP only supports static analysis.

 ---
-Scope of Vulnerabilities in ASAP Tools:
+Scope of Vulnerabilities in ASAP:
    + WebView
    + DeepLink
    + SQL_Injection